Financial Leverage Index

 The increasing index indicates that additional debt has been beneficial to the company.
 But if it is going downwards, it is an indicator that loans have not been very beneficial to the company and one needs to take a closer look at the company finances and scrutinize.

 - The financial leverage index is a measure of the proportion of the company’s debt compared to equity

 - It is a gauge used to determine how well or poorly a business is utilizing its debts.

-- To calculate return on equity and return on assets, three variables are needed: value of vet income, value of total assets and total shareholder’s equity.
+- To calculate return on equity and return on assets, three variables are needed: the value of vet income, the value of total assets, and total shareholder’s equity.

 Financial Leverage Index Calculator